 Sacroiliac Joint (SI) Dysfunction Overview

 SI joint dysfunction is a general term used to refer to pain originating from the sacroiliac joint, possibly secondary to abnormal motion in the joint.
-The SI joints connect the spine with to the remainder of the pelvis and lower extremities.
+The SI joints connect the spine to the remainder of the pelvis and lower extremities.
 With that, they are joints that are under high levels of stress.
 The joints normally move very little with normal activities, as they are stabilized by strong ligamentous complexes in the back.
 However, when these joints move too much (hypermobility) or too little (hypomobility), low back pain and discomfort can result.

 SI Joint Dysfunction Causes

 As with any medical condition, there are conditions that lead to SI joint dysfunction.
 The most commonly recognized causes include:

 SI Joint Dysfunction Symptoms

 Regardless of the specific underlying cause, SI joint dysfunction is often hallmarked by some notable symptoms.
 These may include: